 2) 130101 Introduction to Safety Inspection of In-Service Bridges, a 14-hour Web-based training and assessment (no course fee per NHI); or

 3) 130101a Prerequisite Assessment for Safety Inspection of In-Service Bridges, a Web-based assessment (no course fee per NHI).

-* Please note: prerequisite must be completed within two years before the course start date.
-Additionally, it is recommended that prior to attending this course, participants spend some time in the field, at bridge inspection sites, but not required.
+* Please note: prerequisite must be completed within the past two years before the course start date for this course (FHWA-NHI-130056).

-Please be sure to bring your prerequisite completion certificate with you on the first day of the Safety Inspection of In-Service Bridges course (September 30, 2019).
+Please be sure to bring your P.E. license card/documentation and bring your prerequisite completion certificate with you on the first day of the Safety Inspection of In-Service Bridges for Professional Engineers course (June 1, 2020).